 In general, it is branches are branch office that is considered to be an office where the branch performs activities that are ancillary to the ones undertaken through the parent company.
 This could include market research, for instance.

-Difference between a Subsidiary or the Irish Branch office
+Difference between a Subsidiary & Branch office in Ireland

 If you are looking to expand to an international business within Ireland investors could sign up for one of the entities regulated under the Companies Act, or establish a branch office in Ireland.
 For these business types, the decision to choose one should be based on the degree of dependency that the Irish structure will have on the corporate parent.